 As Ash stews over being rejected for a Pokemon battle with Gary, Team Rocket show up and start causing a panic on the beach.
 Ash manages to calm everyone down, but Team Rocket fires back with a heat-seeking missile.
 Ash combats this by having Pidgeotto carry Charmander up in the air to fire a Flamethrower at the missile, sending it flying back at Team Rocket.
 They try to outrun the missile but end up crashing into Brutella’s restaurant, along with the missile, and Team Rocket and Brutella blast off.

 Moe gathers the money necessary to pay Brutella back, and sets off on his world cruise after bidding Ash, Misty and Brock farewell.
-They also say goodbye to Delia, who is now in possession of the contest trophy, and Oak as they continue on their Pokemon journey.
+They also say goodbye to Delia, who is now in possession of the contest trophy as a gift from Ash, and Oak as they continue on their Pokemon journey.

 – I guess this is technically our first pun title.